Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 In multiplayer, any player can use the build menu and the new building will appear instantly for all players.

+## Support for Other Mods
+While I do not officially support any other mods except my own, the new version of the Instant Build Menu in version 6 of Stardew Valley now inherits directly from the Carpenter Menu.
+This means that ALL blueprints added by the Carpenter, Magician, and any other mod will now be available for building on the farm.
+This has only been tested with the [TractorMod](http://www.nexusmods.com/stardewvalley/mods/1401), though.

 ## House/Cabin Upgrades
 Pressing the 'U' key prompts Robin to ask if the player wants to upgrade their house or cabin to the next available level.
 Clicking 'Yes' will instantly upgrade the house/cabin to that upgrade level and change the appearance of the building.
 The player can immediately hit 'U' again to continue upgrading.